AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/faq/what-is-the-sales-connect-and-highspot-integration.md

 ## How to Use the Integration {#how-to-use-the-integration}

-Once enabled, here's how to access your Highspot content in Sales Connect.&nbsp;
+Once enabled, here's how to access your Highspot content in Sales Connect.

-1.&nbsp;When composing an email in Sales Connect or Outlook, choose Add Content.
+1. When composing an email in Sales Connect or Outlook, choose Add Content.

 2. Select Highspot.